Rahul-DS25M008/painting_restoration_eval/outputs/supervisor_package/README_supervisor.md

 - whether restoration risk scoring or diagnostic risk profiles should be added,
 - whether mask/input robustness analysis should be added,
 - whether semantic/iconographic checks should be added,
-- whether the dashboard should be treated as a formal supporting artifact.
+- whether the dashboard should be treated as a formal supporting artifact,
+- whether generic restoration prompts should be complemented with style-specific restoration prompts.

 ### 4. Artifact index